reagento/adaptix/docs/quickstart.rst

 ===================

 Validation of data can be done in two cases:

 * per-field validations
 * whole structure validation

 In first case you can use ``@validate`` decorator to check the data.
 Here are details:

 * validator CAN be called before parsing field data (set ``pre=True``) or after it.
+* field validators are applied after all name transformations.
+So use field name as it is called in your dataclass/etc
 * validator CAN be applied to multiple fields.
 Just provide multiple names
 * validator CAN be applied to any field separately.
 Just do not set any field name
 * validator MUST return data if checks are succeeded.
 Data can be same as passed to it or anything else.
 Validator CAN change data